Venki22/DCA-Docker/DCE-Dockerfile.md

 ### Dockerfile
-A Dockerfile must start with a FROM instruction
+- A Dockerfile must start with a FROM instruction

-COPY takes in an src and destination.
+- COPY takes in an src and destination.
 It only lets you copy in a local file or directory from your host

-ADD lets you do that too, but it also supports 2 other sources.
+- ADD lets you do that too, but it also supports 2 other sources.

-First, you can use a URL instead of a local file/directory.
+- First, you can use a URL instead of a local file/directory.
 Secondly, you can extract a tar file from the source directly into the destination

-The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime.
+- The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime.

-The EXPOSE instruction does not actually publish the port.
+- The EXPOSE instruction does not actually publish the port.

-HEALTHCHECK instruction Docker allows us to tell the platform on how to test that our application is healthy.
+- HEALTHCHECK instruction Docker allows us to tell the platform on how to test that our application is healthy.

-Document - HealtCheck Document Resource
+** Document - HealtCheck Document Resource **
-Documentation Referred:

 https://docs.docker.com/engine/reference/builder/